National Mineral Development Corporation: Listings and shareholding

 The equity shares of NMDC are listed on the Bombay Stock Exchange and the National Stock Exchange of India.

 As of February 2020, the Government of India held a 69.65% equity in NMDC.
 225,339 individual shareholders hold approximately 3.79% of its shares.
 The balance is held by insurance companies (14.31%), foreign institutional investors (5.78%), mutual funds (4.42%), and banks (1.96%).
 Life Insurance Corporation of India is the largest non-promoter shareholder in the company with a 13.699% shareholding.

 International

 In Australia, Legacy Iron Ore, a majority-owned NMDC company, holds majority stakes in gold and iron ore projects in Western Australia.
+In 2023, NMDC started exploring for Lithium reserves in the company's, majority owned, Mount Bevan mine in Australia.

 NMDC Limited was awarded the Corporate Social Responsibility Award Global Metals Award 2018 in the Corporate Social Responsibility category in London, the first time since inception that an Indian company received the award.